 Hanoi, Vietnam was absolutely one of my favorite cities from my trip through southeast Asia.
 It is such a hectic city, and while that usually stresses me out, the buzz of the city electrified me!
 Traveling there soon?
-Here are 16 things you should know before visiting Hanoi, Vietnam:
+Here are 16 things you need to know before visiting Hanoi, Vietnam:

 1. Hanoi's Traffic is Hectic